 - Irregular heartbeats.

 How you prepare

-- All medications your child takes regularly
+- All medicines your child takes.

 - When does my child need to start fasting?

 - What medicines can my child take before surgery?

 - When should we arrive at the hospital?

 - Where do we need to check in?